 The first parameter is the value returned.
 The second indicates whether the return is normal or exceptional.
-If it is exceptional, then the third parameter is an element of the domain:
+In case, it is exceptional the third parameter is an element of the domain:

+'''

-type RetErr = BadArg, Mem Failure;
+type RetErr = BadArg, MemFailure;

+'''

 of possible errors returned by an exceptional return as described above.